openquantumhardware/qick/docs/index.rst

 The Quantum Instrumentation Control Kit (QICK for short) is a Xilinx RFSoC-based qubit controller which supports the direct synthesis of control and readout pulses.
 The QICK consists of a digital board hosting an RFSoC (RF System-on-Chip) FPGA, custom firmware and software, and an optional companion custom-designed analog front-end board.
 All of the schematics, firmware, and software are open-source and available on `Github <https://github.com/openquantumhardware/qick>`_.
-Our team primarily supports the ZCU111, ZCU216, and RFSoC4x2 evaluation boards.
-We generally recommend using the newer generation of RFSoCs (ZCU216 and RFSoC4x2) for better overall performance.
+We fully support the ZCU111, ZCU216, and RFSoC4x2 evaluation boards, and generally recommend using the newer generation of RFSoCs (ZCU216 and RFSoC4x2) for better overall performance.

 Getting started with QICK
 -------------------------